 It is said that after seeing Dettifoss, up close and personal, you will never be the same.
 It domains over its surrounds and roars with the power possessed by mother Nature.
 Enjoy this magnificent day tour to the jewels of the north.

-Bring with you: Warm clothes, gloves, water bottle.
+Bring with you: Good walking shoes, warm clothing & a water bottle.

 Our first stop is by Waterfall Godafoss and from there we visit the Lake Myvatn area and stop at Hverir, boiling mud pits, by mount Namafjall.
 That area is considered by many the most beautiful and at the same time the most catastrophic place in Iceland.